Skip to main content

 A successful protocol aligns peptide injections with key physiological moments, such as post-workout recovery and the deep sleep cycle, to amplify the body’s natural GH pulses.

 A post-workout injection is a common and effective strategy.
-After an intense or HIIT session, the body is naturally primed for GH release to begin the repair process.
+After an intense resistance training or HIIT session, the body is naturally primed for GH release to begin the repair process.
 Administering a peptide like Ipamorelin/CJC-1295 within 30 minutes post-exercise can augment this natural pulse, providing the recovery machinery with an amplified signal.

 The second critical window is pre-bed.
 The largest natural GH pulse of the day occurs during the first few hours of deep sleep.
 An injection before bed enhances this peak, promoting profound cellular repair, immune function, and memory consolidation overnight.
 Combining these two timings creates a powerful 24-hour optimization strategy.